 EPCs have greater freedom and autonomy when obtaining or providing financial loans.

 Clients are required to provide the proposed company name, which must be in English.
 The registered name of the company should not be in Chinese characters and should end with “Private Limited” or “Pte., Ltd.” in English.

 Shareholders of a Singapore company can be individuals or corporations.
 There are no restrictions on the shareholding percentage for foreign investors, allowing both foreign individuals and entities to hold 100% of the shares in a Singapore company.
 The company can have 1 to 50 shareholders, who may also serve as directors.

 Directors must be natural persons and cannot be corporate entities.
 The company must have at least one resident director who is either a Singapore citizen, a Singapore permanent resident, or an Employment Pass holder.
 In practice, companies often have two directors, one being a foreign director and the other being a local director.

 - Company Secretary:

-- The establishment of a company in Singapore cannot issue bearer shares.
+- The establishment of a Singapore company cannot issue bearer shares.

-- The information of company directors and shareholders registered by a Singapore company must be kept in the office and be available for public inspection.
+- Information on company directors and shareholders established by a Singapore company must be kept in the office and available for public inspection.

-- Singapore set up some industries, companies, such as banks, insurance, and securities brokerage companies, need to apply for special permits before Singapore company registration.
-The establishment of a Singapore company and the production of certain goods, such as cigars and firecrackers, must also apply for a special permit in advance.
+- The establishment of some industries and companies in Singapore, such as banking, insurance and securities brokerage companies, requires special permits before establishment.
+In the production of certain goods, such as cigars and firecrackers, special licenses must be applied for in advance.

 - The registered address of the company must be a local physical address in Singapore, which can be a residential address or a business address, but not a post office box.